-The advent of phasor measurement units (PMUs) in the $1980$s and it's wide-acceptance made it possible to obtain real-time and time-synchronized information of voltage and current phasors in diversified use cases \cite{Phadke93,Ree10}.
-Consequently, the proliferation of PMUs transforms the power grid into a tightly integrated cyber-physical system, where local computation is viable for distributed monitoring and coordinated control actions in real-time for wide-area monitoring, protection, and control (WAMPAC) \cite{Ree10}.
+The advent of phasor measurement units (PMUs) and their wide-spread acceptance has made it possible to obtain real-time and time-synchronized information of voltage and current phasors for use in diversified applications \cite{Phadke93,cui2019enhance}.
+Consequently, the proliferation of PMUs transformed the power grid into a tightly integrated cyber-physical system, where local computation is viable for distributed monitoring and coordinated control actions in real-time for wide-area monitoring, protection, and control (WAMPAC).

-Among WAMPAC applications, the real-time monitoring of long-term voltage instability (LTVI) is an area of interest for industry \cite{Novosel08}.
-Specifically, LTVI is a quasi-static bifurcation problem \cite{Dobson92,Canizares95}, caused by the inability of the generation and transmission system to provide sufficient power to loads, e.g., due to increased loads, generation outage, or generators on VAR limits \cite{Cutsem98,Ajjarapu07}.
+Among WAMPAC applications, online monitoring of long-term voltage instability (LTVI) is an area of interest for industry \cite{Novosel08}.
+Specifically, LTVI is a quasi-static bifurcation (nose point of the PV curve) \cite{Dobson92}, caused by the inability of the generation and transmission system to provide sufficient power to loads, e.g., due to increased demand, generation outage, or generators on VAR limits \cite{Cutsem98,Ajjarapu07}.
 If left unattended, LTVI results in a system-wide voltage collapse and blackout \cite{bollen03,taylor00}.
-The measure of distance (margin) from current operating condition to LTVI phenomenon is computed using PMU measurements.
+Using PMU measurements, we can compute the margin (a measure of distance) from the current operating condition to LTVI.
 This measure of distance is quantified using metrics known as \textit{voltage collapse proximity indices} (VCPIs).
-The accuracy of VCPIs depends on the theoretical basis used to derive the VCPIs, e.g., Thevenin circuit, sensitivity methods \cite{Chebbo92,Haque95}.
-These theoretical methods compute the VCPIs by either decentralized(local) communication architectures or centralized one.
+The accuracy of VCPIs depends on the theoretical basis used to derive them, e.g., Thevenin circuit, sensitivity methods \cite{Chebbo92,Haque95}.
+These methods compute the VCPIs by either decentralized(local) or centralized communication architectures.